b1g3ar5/AOC2021/README.md

 Day10 - I used view patterns which are again new to me and can be neat

-Day11 - another grid (of octopuses) which I might use Store next time as I did in Day20
+Day11 - a grid of octopuses, I might use Store next time as I did in Day20

-Day12 - counting paths through a graph solved initially with a dfs and then resolved with a hylomorphism
+Day12 - counting paths through a graph solved initially with a dfs and then re-solved with a hylomorphism

 Day18 - tree manipulation, I think this could be neatened up a lot with morphisms ?!